neutrino-am/RestAssuredMasterFramework/README.md

 1. To create dummy users by making post call to https://reqres.in/api/users

-2. Driving test with the given a json file.
+2. Drive test with a json file for API request body.

 3. To have only one test which will run two times with two different set of data sets